Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-8.md

 _We don't actually want to publish an example component `o-example`.
 If you have been following along so far using `o-example`, rather than working on your own component that should actually be published, read this part of the tutorial as a reference only until you're ready to publish a new component for real._

+## Source Control

+The first step of publishing our component is to introduce source control.

+All Origami components reside in a [git](https://git-scm.com/) repository with the same name as the component.
+It's required that component repositories are stored remotely in one of our [github.com](https://github.com/) organisations, for example the [Financial-Times](https://github.com/Financial-Times/) organisation.
+There are more details about [source control in the origami specification](/spec/v1/components/#source-control).

+Create a new git repository by running `git init`, and commit the boilerplate as an initial commit.
+For example:

+<pre><code class="o-syntax-highlight--bash">git init
+git add --all
+git commit -m 'my o-example component'</code></pre>

 ## Push To Github

-The first step of publishing our component to the [Origami Registry](https://registry.origami.ft.com/components/) is to commit our work and push to a new Github repository under the [Financial-Times](https://github.com/Financial-Times/) organisation (or other [supported Github organisation](/spec/v1/components/#source-control)).
+The second step of publishing our component to the [Origami Registry](https://registry.origami.ft.com/components/) is to commit our work and push to a new Github repository under the [Financial-Times](https://github.com/Financial-Times/) organisation (or other [supported Github organisation](/spec/v1/components/#source-control)).
 There is a [new Github repository tutorial](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-new-repository) which might be helpful if you have never created a Github repository before.
 Note Origami repositories are usually public and open-source unless there is a reason not to be (for example [o-fonts-assets](https://github.com/Financial-Times/o-fonts-assets/) is private due to our font license).

+You may then push this to your remote github.com repository, under the `Financial-Times` organisation or another [supported Financial Times organisation](/spec/v1/components/#source-control).

+You might have noticed a `.github` directory already.
+This directory configures Github to give us some nice features including:
+- `ISSUE_TEMPLATE.md`: The contents of this file are used to provide a [template when opening a new Github issue](https://help.github.com/en/github/building-a-strong-community/about-issue-and-pull-request-templates).
+It helps users report bugs or provide feedback by prompting for useful information.
+- `CODEOWNERS`: defines individuals or teams to automatically assign to new Github issues or pull requests ([see the Github code owners documentation](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners)).
+- `workflows/*`: the workflows directory configures a number of [Github Actions](https://github.com/features/actions) which will automate component testing and release, set useful Github labels, and more.
+We'll look at some of these shortly.

+There is also some manual Github configuration left to do.
 When your new component is pushed to Github [update access in the Github settings of your repository](https://docs.github.com/en/github/getting-started-with-github/access-permissions-on-github).
 Grant these teams the following permissions:
 - `@origami-read-only`: **read** - required, for a team of helpful Origami bots
 - `@origami-collaborators`: **write** - so engineers from other teams may contribute
 - `@origami-core`: **admin** - so Origami team members can help to the fullest